|

 the sun smells too loud

-then we come to “the sun smells too loud.” allow me to write that again, more slowly, with plenty of space between the words.
+then we come to “the sun smells too loud.” allow me to write that again,

 “the sun smells too loud.”